Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 To claim these exemptions, businesses must keep thorough records, including:

-- Copies of contractor agreements.
+- Copies of contractor agreements

-- Invoices issued by contractors.
+- Invoices issued by contractors

-- Logs of days worked to verify 90-day and 180-day exemptions.
+- Logs of days worked to verify 90-day and 180-day exemptions

 Without proper records, exemptions may be denied in an audit.
+Our bookkeeping team can help you set up systems to track contractor engagements accurately.

 Mistakes Businesses Make